kfoozminus/cheatsheets/kubernetes.md

   - Number of cpus and amount of memory
   - Normally nodes register themselves and report their capacity when creating node object
   - K8s scheduler ensures that there are enough resources for all thepods on a node.
 The sum of the requests of containers on the node must be no greater than the node capacity.
 (It includes all containers started by the kubelet, not the ones started directly by dockers nor any process running outside of the containers)
   - If you want to explicitly reserve resources for non-pod processes, you can create a placeholder pod.
-QJenny
   ```
   apiVersion: v1
 	kind: Pod